ericwq/gskills/docs/xds.md

 - Yellow box represents the important type and method/function.
 - Green box represents a function run in a dedicated goroutine.
 - Arrow represents the call direction and order.
-- Red dot means the box is a continue part form other map.
+- Red dot means the box is a continue part from other map.
 - Blue bar and arrow represents the channel communication for `t.sendCh`.
 - Grey bar and arrow represents the channel communication for `r.updateCh`.
 - Pink bar and arrow represents the channel communication for `c.upateCh`.